 Show Course Description

-Analyzing and refining understanding of curriculum in context of: needs of gifted and talented students, rationale for and implementation of curriculum differentiation, and curriculum principles for and applications to gifted and talented; designed for preservice and inservice educators, as well as those interested in curriculum development, design, and delivery.
+Analyzing and refining understanding of curriculum in context of: needs of gifted and talented students, rationale for and implementation of curriculum differentiation, and curriculum principles for and applications to gifted and talented; designed for preservice and in-service educators, as well as those interested in curriculum development, design, and delivery.
 (3 s.h.)

 Instructor: Laurie Croft, Ph.D.

-Dates & Time: March 20 - May 12, 2023
+Dates & Time: March 18 - May 10, 2024

 Platform: Online via ICON